Location: Athens, Attica, Greece

 Time dedicated to this part of the program: 70%.

 Part 2.
-Exploring the Acropolis of Athens (Greece)
+Exploring the Art of the Acropolis of Athens (Greece)

 For the second part of the course, the Field Program has scheduled an archaeological tour around the city of Athens, where students will visit the most important classical remains.
 This tour will have a duration of five days and explanations will be in English.